-The figure below illustrates the NRI risk index rating to drought for Montana counties.
-The risk index calculation considers the expected annual losses from drought, social vulnerability, and community resilience in each county.
-Most counties in the region have a relatively low to moderate rating; none have a high or very high rating.
+The figure below illustrates the relative Risk Index (RI) rating to drought for Montana counties based on data in the NRI.
+The RI calculation takes into account various factors, including the expected annual losses from drought, social vulnerability, and community resilience in each county across Montana.
+Most counties in the region have a relatively low to moderate rating; none have a high or very high RI rating.